oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-05-30.md

     1. Fix up the remaining places where I said "the B object in which A occurs" instead of my preferred formulation, "the A object's containing B object".

     1. Introduced the concept of "baseline run" ("baseline") already existed and used it to describe both `file.roles` and `result.baselineState`.
-Added quasi-editorial statement that engineering system **SHALL** provide out of band information to determine baseline run.

 1. The formal spec language for the following additional issues was made available for review on the specified dates, and we will move their adoption in today's meeting:

-    1. ...
+    1. [Issue #93](https://github.com/oasis-tcs/sarif-spec/issues/93): "Problems with regions" -- made available on May 23, 2018.